Ontario rebate for EVs called a “bribe”

 Green vehicle licence plates would allow drivers of the energy-efficient vehicles to use less-congested carpool lanes, even if there is only one person in the vehicle, he said.

 Few electric cars currently exist, however.
 And the infrastructure to recharge them is still very much in its infancy.
-More, Ontario is already struggling to meet its regular electricity demands, much of which rely on old-fashioned coal-fired generating plants.
+More, as EV realities in Ontario show, the province is already struggling to meet its regular electricity demands, much of which rely on old-fashioned coal-fired generating plants.

 The premier said the province will also add 500 electric vehicles to its Ontario Public Service fleet.